 We believe that making our world-class education affordable for families is the right thing to do.
 We are committed to helping you understand all of the resources available to make your U of M education affordable.
 At the University of Minnesota, you will learn from world-renowned professors at a top research university, all for a great value.

 Here are answers to some frequently asked questions about financial aid.
 If you have questions about the University of Minnesota and financial aid, please don't hesitate to contact us!
-You can speak with a financial aid counselor through the U of M student services center, One Stop:
+You can speak with a One Stop counselor at One Stop Student Services:

 What types of financial assistance are available?

 We are here to provide you with great academics, great opportunities, and great value to support you and help you achieve your academic, personal, and professional goals.
 There are a number of things we do to help make the U of M a great value for you and your family:

 - Each semester, every credit after 13 is free of charge, keeping costs down for families and helping students achieve graduation in four years.

 - At the U of M, we work hard to make sure your financial aid package reflects the best financial aid options available to you.
 Based on your Free Application for Federal Student Aid (FAFSA), your package will include the combination of aid that is most favorable for you, because we first consider you for gift aid (grants and scholarships that do not need to be repaid), then work-study, and then loans.
 Each student will be packaged with the maximum amount of aid for which they are eligible.

 - Merit scholarships are gifts of money that do not need to be repaid.
 Scholarships typically recognize special achievements in academics and leadership, and they can come from a variety of sources.
 The University of Minnesota awards a variety of highly competitive scholarships.

 - Student employment does not require a FAFSA, but you may be eligible for work-study through the FAFSA.
 Every year, the University Job Center posts thousands of part-time jobs, both on campus and off.